mohammadv184/irvalidator/readme.md

 # IRValidator
-IRValidator is a library that provides validation for various Iranian identification systems.
+IRValidator is a C library that provides validation for various Iranian identification systems.
 It includes validation for cards, national IDs, and phone numbers.

 ## Building
 To build the library, you need a C compiler and the make utility.
 Once you have these installed, you can build the library by running: